COVID-19 pandemic in Kosovo: 1–15 April 2020

 On 1 April, four cases with coronavirus have been cured and 13 other cases have been infected, infected are 11 from the village Topanicë of Kamenica, one from Kosovo's capital, Pristina and one from Gjakova.

 On 2 April, a new case was confirmed.
 A woman from the village Koriša of Prizren tested positive for coronavirus.
 The Ministry of Health decided to quarantine and block the entrances in the village.

-On 3 April, six cases with coronavirus have been cured, and six other cases have been infected, infected are four case from village Llugaxhi of Peć, one from Peć and one quarantined in the quarantine created in the Student Center in Pristina.
+On 3 April, six cases with coronavirus have been cured, and six other cases have been infected, infected are four case from village Llugaxhi of Peja, one from Peja and one quarantined in the quarantine created in the Student Center in Pristina.

 On 4 April, two new cases of coronavirus are confirmed in North Mitrovica.
-On that day confirmed that seven cases with coronavirus have been cured and five other cases have been infected, infected are two from village Banja of Mališevo, one from Kosovo's capital, Pristina, one from village Smrekonicë of Vučitrn and one quarantined in the quarantine created in the Student Center in Pristina.
+On that day confirmed that seven cases with coronavirus have been cured and five other cases have been infected, infected are two from village Banja of Malisheva, one from Kosovo's capital, Pristina, one from village Smrekonicë of Vushtrri and one quarantined in the quarantine created in the Student Center in Pristina.

-On 5 April, five new cases of coronavirus are confirmed, three from village Banja of Mališevo, one from Gjakova and one from village Smrekonicë of Vučitrn and all cases was contact cases, increasing the number of positive issues to 145.
+On 5 April, five new cases of coronavirus are confirmed, three from village Banja of Malisheva, one from Gjakova and one from village Smrekonicë of Vushtrri and all cases was contact cases, increasing the number of positive issues to 145.

 On 6 April, two new deaths from coronavirus are confirmed, one from Kosovo's capital, Pristina and one from village Koriša of Prizren.
-On the same day, 20 other new cases of coronavirus were confirmed, 15 from village Banja of Mališevo, two from Mališevo, one from Bllacë of Suva Reka, one from Glogovac and one from Kosovo's capital, Pristina.
+On the same day, 20 other new cases of coronavirus were confirmed, 15 from village Banja of Malisheva, two from Malisheva, one from Bllacë of Suva Reka, one from Glogovac and one from Kosovo's capital, Pristina.

 On 7 April, five new cases are confirmed, five correctional officers and a health worker at the Detention Center in North Mitrovica were tested positive for coronavirus.
 A few minutes later, a 65-year-old man from Ferizaj died of cardiac arrest, but also was tested positive with coronavirus.
-Another three new cases of coronavirus were confirmed that same day, one in critical condition from Ferizaj, one from Mališevo, one from Kosovo's capital, Pristina, one from Gjilan and one laboratory technician from Gjakova.
-A few hours later, six cases with coronavirus have been cured and 19 other cases have been infected, infected are eight from village Smrekonicë of Vučitrn, four from Mališevo, three from Kosovo's capital, Pristina, one from Gjakova, one from Gjilan, one from village Sazli of Ferizaj and one from village Ujmirë of Klina.
+Another three new cases of coronavirus were confirmed that same day, one in critical condition from Ferizaj, one from Malisheva, one from Kosovo's capital, Pristina, one from Gjilan and one laboratory technician from Gjakova.
+A few hours later, six cases with coronavirus have been cured and 19 other cases have been infected, infected are eight from village Smrekonicë of Vushtrri, four from Malisheva, three from Kosovo's capital, Pristina, one from Gjakova, one from Gjilan, one from village Sazli of Ferizaj and one from village Ujmirë of Klina.